 It is split into three separate accounts or components: resource, capital and financial transactions (FTs).
-There is an overall limit of £700 million.
-However, it is not specified how this limit is broken down, so the Scottish Government can manage the weight of each account within the overall limit.
-Funds cannot generally move between accounts.
-However, some one-way transfers are allowed: funds from the resource reserve can move to the capital reserve, and funds from the capital reserve can move to the FT reserve.
+There was an overall limit of £700 million in 2023-24, which will increase every year by inflation.
+The fiscal framework does not specify how this limit is split between accounts, so the Scottish Government can manage each account within the overall limit.
+Some one-way transfers are allowed between accounts: funds from the resource reserve can move to the capital reserve, and funds from the capital reserve can move to the FT reserve.